mhkoji/Senn/senn/README.md

 -- Installing: /usr/lib/x86_64-linux-gnu/fcitx/fcitx-senn.so
 ```

-Thus, you can uninstall senn-fcitx by the following commands:
+Thus, you can uninstall fcitx-senn by the following commands:

 ```
 % sudo rm -rf /usr/lib/senn